sal55/langs/Compilertest1.md

 ### 'M' and 'Q' Languages

-These are my own languages, both compilers are built with MM.
+These are my own languages (M compiles to native code, Q is an interpreter), both compilers are built with MM.
 This has a poor optimiser which puts them at a little disadvantage.
 (Transpiling to C and using an optimising compiler is a possibility - I assume most others are the best available production compilers too, but is less satisfactory.)

 ### General